 Costus igneus is a perennial, upright, spreading plant growing to a height of 2 feet, with the tallest stems falling and lying on the ground.
 Leaves are simple, alternate, entire, oblong, 4-8 inches long with parallel venation, spirally arranged around the stems.
 Large, fleshy, smooth, and dark green leaves have a light purple underside.
-Flowers are orange, 1.5 inches in diameter, on cone-like head at the tips of branches.
+Flowers are yellow to orange, 1.5 inches in diameter, on cone-like head at the tips of branches.
 Fruits are green colored, less than 0.5 inch.

 - Native to South and Central America.